Runnymede, Toronto: Transportation

 A TTC bus outside Jane station bus platforms.
 Jane station is a subway station located at the southwest corner of Runnymede.

 Two major transportation nodes are defined in the neighbourhood by subway stations at either end of Bloor Street (served by the Bloor-Danforth line), at Jane Street and Runnymede Road.
 Buses runs north from Jane Station and north and south from Runnymede Stations.
 Annette Street is served by a bus line from Jane Station.
 A night bus replaces the subway line during the early morning hours along Bloor Street.
-Bike Lanes have been incorporated into the neighbourhood as well along Runnymede st. This is something new and adds to the transit modes of the neighbourhood.
+Bike Lanes have been incorporated into the neighbourhood as well along Runnymede Road.
+This is something new and adds to the transit modes of the neighbourhood.
 This is a positive implementation because there has been an increase – from 1.75% to 3.13%- in the number of residents that use cycling as a mode of transportation.

 Main streets

 The major streets are Bloor Street, Jane Street, and Runnymede Road.
 Bloor Street, the main thoroughfare, is a four-lane major arterial road, lined with mainly commercial and retail, predominately two-storey buildings with a retail first floor and residential on the upper floors.
 Most businesses are local stores and restaurants and there are some chains of fast-food restaurants.
 Most businesses found along Bloor are local and in this respect they are unique but they still have to compete with modern chain businesses in the area, such as clothing stores, cafes and grocery stores.
 In the Official Plan –which discusses the intended pattern of future growth – Bloor Street has been identified as an area for potential intensification which will turn this street into an avenue.
 In order to allow for this density intensification, zoning amendments are to take place.
 For instance the maximum height for buildings in the area is 5 stories, however along Bloor, they are allowing for a maximum height of 8 stories.

 View of Runnymede from the intersection of Annette and Jane Street.
-Jane Street serves as Runnymede's eastern boundary.
+Jane Street serves as Runnymede's western boundary.